ibm-cloud-docs/EventStreams/eventstreams149.md

 <dt><strong>cos.endpoint.visibility</strong></dt>
 <dd>Optional.
 Specify public to connect to the Cloud Object Storage service over the public internet, or private to connect from a connector running inside the IBM Cloud network, for example from an IBM Cloud Kubernetes Service cluster.
 The default is public.</dd>
 <dt><strong>cos.object.deadline.seconds </strong></dt>
 <dd>Optional.
 The number of seconds (as measured wall clock time for the Connect Task instance) between reading the first record from Kafka, and writing all of the records read so far into a Cloud Object Storage object.
-This can be useful in situations where there are long pauses between Kafka records being produced to a topic, as it ensures that any records received by this connector will always be written into object storage within the specified period of time.</dd>
+This can be useful in situations where there are long pauses between Kafka records being produced to a topic, because it ensures that any records received by this connector will always be written into object storage within the specified period of time.</dd>
 <dt><strong>cos.object.interval.seconds</strong></dt>
 <dd>Optional.
 The number of seconds (as measured by the timestamps in Kafka records) between reading the first record from Kafka, and writing all of the records read so far into a Cloud Object Storage object.</dd>
 <dt><strong>cos.object.records</strong></dt>